-There are many paths to a sustainable future, but they all require social, cultural and political change, and new ways of thinking.
-New research is essential to meeting this challenge, but it’s not enough on its own.
-We need a new generation of sustainability researchers with the skills to become advocates for change.
+There are many paths to a sustainable future, but they all require social, cultural and political change.
+New research is essential, but it’s not enough on its own.
+We need experts from across all academic disciplines to be able to advocate for the environment.

 How to Write 101.
 This course covers the basics of writing content for any medium, including blogs, opinion pieces, creative writing and social media.
-Attendees are shown how to make engaging content on any topic, a vital skill for researchers hoping to communicate their work.
+Attendees learn how to write engaging content on any topic, because this is now a vital skill for researchers hoping to communicate their work.

 UK Parliamentary Impact and Engagement.
-In partnership with Newton’s Apple Foundation this workshop demonstrates how UK public policy is formulated by Government, then debated and legislated by Parliament.
-The workshop provides an opportunity for the students to engage with individuals who are, or who have been, actively involved with policy and law-making or in providing advice to Government or Parliament.
-Guidance is given on how researchers can become involved in providing evidence or advice to policy makers and legislators during the processes involved in policy making.
+This workshop demonstrates how UK public policy is formulated by Government, then debated and legislated by Parliament.
+The workshop provides an opportunity for the students to engage with individuals involved with policy and law-making or in providing advice to Government or Parliament.
+We provide guidance on how researchers can become involved in providing evidence or advice to policy makers and legislators.